Christmas flavors are the season’s unsung heroes.

 Make Christmas Cookies

 You can use any Christmas spices to enhance your Christmas cookies.
-Opt for Snickerdoodle, orange clove, or white chocolate chip cookies this year to explore Christmas flavors with various baked desserts.
+Opt for Snickerdoodle, orange clove, or white chocolate chip cookies this year to explore Christmas flavors in your baked desserts.

 Holiday Cocktails